nico-espinosadice/nico-espinosadice.github.io/content/_index.md

 draft: false
 ---

 I am an undergraduate studying mathematics and computer science at [Harvey Mudd College](https://www.hmc.edu/), where I am a [Harvey S. Mudd Merit Scholar](https://www.hmc.edu/admission/afford/scholarships-and-grants/merit-based-scholarships/harvey-s-mudd-merit-award).
 I am advised by [Professor George D. Montañez](https://www.cs.hmc.edu/~montanez/) and [Professor Dagan Karp](https://www.math.hmc.edu/~dk/).
 I am a member of the [AMISTAD Lab](https://www.cs.hmc.edu/~montanez/amistad.html), led by Professor Montañez, where I conduct research in theoretical machine learning.
 I have also worked with [Profesesor Weiqing Gu](https://math.hmc.edu/gu/) in geometric deep learning.
 I will be graduating from Harvey Mudd College with a B.S. in May 2022.
-I will be enrolling in a Ph.D. programa in computer science next fall.
+I will be starting a Ph.D. in computer science next fall.

 Last Updated: November 2021.